 Consider taking time off when you’re well so you can actually enjoy it.
 Enjoy your health, your adventurous spirit, and your love for all things artistic!

 Here are some tips I put together just for actors to take a little time off:

 1. Schedule a vacation day or two every week where no work is allowed.
 You can read, pamper yourself, go to museums, sleep in... whatever you want, just so long as the computer stays shut and you’re not working!
 (If I don't do this, I end up having a sick day instead of a vacation day...and I prefer the latter!)

 2. Schedule a vacation week – that’s right, an entire week – where you escape.
 Set an email responder telling others that you’ll be unavailable and whatever you do, don’t respond to any emails while you’re away!

 3. Enjoy your life.
-Time away can be as simple as putting together a wine and cheese platter for you and some friends on a Sunday afternoon, or as fancy as spending a week in Napa Valley.
+Time away can be as simple as reading a book in the park on a Sunday afternoon, or as fancy as spending a week in Napa Valley.
 Either way, make time to rest!

 4. Get enough Sleep.
 Arianna jokes about sleeping your way to the top.
 You might think you'd get more done being awake 20 hours a day, but the lack of sleep will make you less productive than working a shorter day with plenty of rest and play added in!